 Enhance your support experience by forwarding your emails to Atera's support address.
 This way, you can maintain a professional touch by using your own support address (e.g., firstname.lastname@example.org), while ensuring that all incoming emails are efficiently handled as support tickets in the Atera platform.
 Additionally, you have the flexibility to customize your email settings by setting up email forwarding, changing your outgoing email domain, and more.

-- Set up email forwarding for Outlook 365
+- Set up email forwarding in your own email account (instructions for Outlook365 and Gmail)

 - Customize your SMTP settings (optional)

 Important Note: Microsoft is phasing out basic authentication which may affect the SMTP protocol used in Atera.
 We have developed support for DKIM authentication so you can continue to send reply emails from your organization's domain from within Atera.
 We recommend that users currently using SMTP switch over to DKIM as per the instructions below.

 - Set your auto-response email settings (for technicians and userscontacts)